Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 - _Unicode character codes_

 When a `VGFont` is created as a subset that supports only simple language scripts (_e.g._, Latin, with simple one-to-one character-toglyph mapping), the character code values may be used as glyph indices.
-This eliminates the need for an additional mapping table and simplifies text rendering – a text string may be passed directly as an argument (as an array of glyph indices) to OpenVG API call for text rendering.
+This eliminates the need for an additional mapping table and simplifies text rendering â€“ a text string may be passed directly as an argument (as an array of glyph indices) to OpenVG API call for text rendering.

 - _Native font glyph indices_

-OpenVG applications may re-use native glyph indices from an original TrueType or OpenType font when `VGFont` object is created – this simplifies text composition and layout decisions by re-using OpenType/TrueType layout and character-to-glyph mapping tables (and any platform-supplied text composition engine).
+OpenVG applications may re-use native glyph indices from an original TrueType or OpenType font when `VGFont` object is created â€“ this simplifies text composition and layout decisions by re-using OpenType/TrueType layout and character-to-glyph mapping tables (and any platform-supplied text composition engine).

 - _Application-defined (custom) glyph indices_